Minimization of Transformed $L_1$ Penalty: Closed Form Representation and Iterative Thresholding Algorithms: TL1 Thresholding Algorithms

-This way, we have an adaptive iterative algorithm without pre-setting the regularization parameter $\lambda$.
-The TL1 parameter $a$ is still free (to be selected), thus the algorithm is overall semi-adaptive, TL1IT-s2 for short and summarized in Algorithm 2.
+at each iteration step.
+So we have an adaptive iterative algorithm without pre-setting the regularization parameter $\lambda$.
+Also the TL1 parameter $a$ is still free (to be selected), thus this algorithm is overall semi-adaptive, which is named TL1IT-s1 for short and summarized in Algorithm 1.

-\subsection{Adaptive Thresholding Algorithm --- TL1IT-s3}
+\subsection{Adaptive Thresholding Algorithm --- TL1IT-s2}